-- 1. The integration of crops and animals on a single farm. - a.
-This system has clear signs of economic resilience for the farmers themselves, but the environmental benefits and ecosystem services vary based on the interaction between these two 'production lines'.
+- 1. The integration of crops and animals on a single farm. - This system has clear signs of economic resilience for the farmers themselves, but the environmental benefits and ecosystem services vary based on the interaction between these two 'production lines'.
 For example, if the farm in question spreads itself over 16 ha of land, where 8 ha occur on one side of a freeway and 8 ha occur on another, and these systems never interact, the environmental benefits and ecosystem services would be marginal and no different than two different farms existing next to one another-one specialised in livestock and another in soy.
 This can be slightly remedied if the livestock manure is transported to the arable land, and if a percentage of the crops are fed to the animals, but these benefits occur primarily based on the reduction of transport emissions, and not on landscape benefits tied to the farm(s) in question. - 2.
-The integration of crops and animals on one single farm, while sharing space either at the same time or in rotation. - a.
+The integration of crops and animals on one single farm, while sharing space either at the same time or in rotation.

 This system, unlike the previous option, creates deep interactions between the two agricultural modes of production, and carries all of the benefits MF has to offer-it can represent an agroecological system in its most rigorous form.
-The benefits of both spatial and temporal interaction provide environmental (ecosystem services) and social benefits (economic resilience). - 3.
-Neighbouring farms working in collaboration with one another and allowing animals to graze on arable land. - a.
-This provides many of the spatial and at times, temporal interactions that are of benefit and described above. - 4.
-The exchange of resources like manure or straw between neighbouring farms. - a.
-This type of exchange created regional autonomy and decreases the emissions related to transport.
-It also utilises materials that would otherwise create an excess or waste.
+The benefits of both spatial and temporal interaction provide environmental (ecosystem services) and social benefits (economic resilience).

+3. Neighbouring farms in a landscape working in collaboration with one another and allowing animals to graze on arable or orchard land.

+This provides many of the spatial and at times, temporal interactions that are of benefit and described above.

+4. The exchange of resources like manure or straw between neighbouring farms.